axellerose/project-roulette/README.md

 - User has $1000 to play
 - User selects a section and enter the amount of $
 - User can press on a button with corresponding color to spin

-TODO:
+- Game ends if a balance goes 0
+- Game won if a score is over $5000
+- During the game a music is played and sound effects are enabled

+## MVP

-- buttons or input to bet: 1-36
+- Enter the bet amount and press on of 4 buttons to play
-- initial cash
-- input for bet
+- Show a message for win/loose
-- randomize a number 1-36
+- Have a roulette wheel not spinning
+- Show color
+- Show score

+## Backlog:
+- Add background
+- Add add music and sound effects
+- Turn off music and sound effects
-- compare randomNumber with bet number
+- Visual effects for win/lose bet
-- if randomNumber = betNumber => betAmount * 36
+- Introduce a nickname
+- Save score on the leaderboard
+- Speed x2 x3